moazmaksod/LabWise/docs/LabWise_roadmap.md

 Rationale and Strategic Sequencing

-This sprint delivers the core compliance functionality of LabFlow.
-Meticulous QC and maintenance documentation is not optional; it is a legal requirement for any clinical laboratory.3 By digitizing these paper-based logs, LabFlow makes the lab "inspection-ready" at all times.
+This sprint delivers the core compliance functionality of LabWise.
+Meticulous QC and maintenance documentation is not optional; it is a legal requirement for any clinical laboratory.3 By digitizing these paper-based logs, LabWise makes the lab "inspection-ready" at all times.
 The automated Westgard Rules engine is a critical safety feature, preventing the release of patient results from an analytical run that may be inaccurate.1 This sprint provides the tools that allow the Lab Manager to confidently demonstrate quality and compliance to auditors.

 Acceptance Criteria